-In the Technical Affiliation - HIM 320, students will be assigned to sites to practice core professional skills for a total of 64 unpaid hours.
+In the spring/summer semester of the junior year, in the Technical Affiliation - HIM 320, students will be assigned to sites for 8 days to practice professional skills.
 The primary faculty member for the Technical Affiliation will coordinate these placements.
 A schedule will be established between the student and site in advance.
+In some cases the student may be permitted to complete the PPE "virtually".
+Students will ALWAYS have at least one experience provided in a clinical site.